achaudhry/adhan/README.md

 6. Open `updateAzaanTimers.py` in your favorite editor.
 For instance, `nano` is a simple one: `$ nano updateAzaanTimers.py`.
 Change the port (9000 or 9001 or ...) to that is used on your Server

 ## Configuration
 The original python script is super configurable.
-Please see the [manual](http://praytimes.org/manual){:target="_blank" rel="noopener"} for advanced instructions.
+Please see the [manual](http://praytimes.org/manual) for advanced instructions.
 However, below are the three basic things you'll need to change to get it up and running.

 * Set the latitude and longitude so it can calculate accurate prayer times for that location.
 Modify the following lines:
 ```